 Bistronomy made its name with Beck’s cutting-edge style: he uses the most modern techniques and tools, played against great local produce.
 Well, he did work with Heston Blumenthal at The Duck Fat, as well as London’s Savoy Hotel.

 Each dish continues to surprise and excite, as our six-course degustation of small plates shows.
 But he tells me across the kitchen counter that he’s reducing the number of ingredients on the plate.
 More pure, more focussed flavours but still the melt-in-mouth results, and the playful desserts.

 Bistronomy has been judged New Zealand’s Best Regional Restaurant.
 You could argue that the ‘regional’ is unnecessary.

 Casey McDonald has been tearing up the kitchen since he started working in a fish ‘n’ chip shop when he was 13.
-Now the head chef at Terroir, the restaurant at Craggy Range winery, he’s about to tear the kitchen down.
+Now the head chef at Craggy Range winery restaurant, he’s about to tear the kitchen down.

 The estate is entering a new era of wine-based tourism with a more relaxed tasting experience (rather than standing at the bar and sipping, you’ll enjoy a longer and more personal session with a sommelier; new guest cottages will be built among the vines).

-Terroir will be closed for several months while the restaurant is transformed.
+The restaurant will be closed for several months while it's transformed.
 The poky kitchen will become a bigger workspace, open to the guests.
 The look will become lighter and more relaxed.